• Archives

 Share on FacebookShare on Twitter

-“The employee PC, not the lead server was hacked.
+In a surprising turn of events, it was revealed that the hackers targeted employee computers rather than the main servers, as detailed in a statement by Bithumb.
+“The employee PC, not the lead server, was hacked.
 Personal information such as mobile phone numbers and email addresses of some users were leaked.
-However some customers were found to have stolen from because of the disposable password used in electronic financial transaction”
+Subsequently, funds were found to have been stolen from certain customers due to the utilization of disposable passwords in electronic financial transactions.”

 Related Posts: